kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 #.
 He was attracted to gambling but gave it up when admonished by his
 parents.
 He not only "conquered [his] passion then and there ... [but also] ... tore it from [his] heart so as not to leave even a trace of desire [@john83].
 #.
-He took up smoking, but on realizing that it would ruin his health, he
-gave it up permanently [@john83].
+He took up smoking, but on realizing that it would ruin his health, gave it up permanently [@john83].
 #.
 When Tesla discovered that the innocent cup of coffee he consumed every
 morning could precipitate heart trouble, he discontinued it by strenuous will [@john83].